Check if you're entitled to sick pay

 If you’re returning to the UK from abroad, you can’t get SSP for being in quarantine.
 You might be able to get it for other reasons - for example, if you have symptoms of coronavirus.

-- someone you live with has symptoms of coronavirus
+someone you live with has tested positive for coronavirus or has symptoms of coronavirus

-- someone you see regularly in another household has symptoms of coronavirus - check the rules on meeting with other households
+someone in your extended household has tested positive for coronavirus or has symptoms of coronavirus – check the rules on extended households

-If someone you live with or someone in another household you see regularly tests positive, you’ll get SSP until they stop showing symptoms.
+If someone you live with or someone in your extended household tests positive, you can get SSP for longer than 11 days if they still have symptoms.

 Check your contract